freiksenet/reititin/README.md

 npm install reititin
 ```

-If you use require.js or want to use it standalone, then standalone version is
+If you use require.js or want to use it standalone, then UMD version is
 available in [Releases](https://github.com/freiksenet/reititin/releases).

 If you want to build from source